-Carrying heavy grocery bags?
+Carrying heavy groceries?

 [ 1-2 min ]

-No equipment needed!
+No equipment needed.

 1. Joint articulations

-Begin with some joint circles.
-Improvise through a wide range of motion.
+Move through a wide range of motion.

-3. Wrist circles
+2. Wrist circles

 If you can take weight on your hands, try some wrist circles on the floor.

-4. Forearm stretch
+3. Forearm stretch

 Sit back slowly into a forearm stretch.

 Add a small bend in your elbows, to avoid hyperextension.
 You should feel this in the inner forearm muscles (not the joints).
-Stop if you feel any pain.

-5. Wrist presses
+4. Wrist presses

 Then, flip the hands over.

 Press down on the backs of the wrists.
 Palms face up.
-These can be intense - proceed slowly.

-6. Finger presses
+5. Finger presses

 Try to actively lift the palms up and down, while keeping your four knuckles connected to the ground.

-Send me an email!
+Send me an email.

-Give yourself an acupressure massage:
+Offer yourself an acupressure massage:

-Now, take a few deep breaths.
+Take a few deep breaths.